wildfish123/pdsnd_github/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 Statistics Computed:

--Popular times of travel
+1-Popular times of travel
--Popular stations and trip
+2-Popular stations and trip
--Trip duration
+3-Trip duration
--User information
+4-User information
 -------------------------------------------------------------------------------------------------------------------------------
 Lower/Upper case is handled in the code